Coherent sheaves on the stack of Langlands parameters: Representation space

 \subsection{The derived category of monoids}

-Our goal is to define a derived object $\mR_{\Ga,M}$ parameterizing homomorphisms from $\Ga$ to $M$.
-It is convenient to start with a slightly more general setting by considering homomorphisms of monoids.
-The basic idea then is to move from the category $\Mon$ of monoids to its derived category.
-As $\Mon$ is non-abelian, one needs the notion of non-abelian derived categories in the sense of Quillen, as developed by Lurie using the language of $\infty$-categories \cite[5.5.8]{Lu1}.
-We first recall some general theory and specialize to the examples we need.
+Our goal is to define a derived geometric object $\mR_{\Ga,M}$ parameterizing homomorphisms from $\Ga$ to $M$.
+To achieve this, it is convenient to begin with a more general framework by considering homomorphisms of monoids.
+The idea is to move from the category $\Mon$ of monoids to its derived category.
+As $\Mon$ is non-abelian, we must adopt the notion of non-abelian derived categories in the sense of Quillen, as developed by Lurie using the language of $\infty$-categories \cite[5.5.8]{Lu1}.
+We will first recall some general theory and then specialize to the examples relevant to our context.

 In the sequel, we call $(\infty,1)$-categories just by $\infty$-categories, and regard ordinary categories as $\infty$-categories in the usual way.
-Let $\Spc$ denote the $\infty$-category of spaces, containing the category $\Sets$ of sets as a full subcategory (regarded as discrete spaces).
+Let $\Spc$ denote the $\infty$-category of spaces, containing the category $\Sets$ of sets as a full subcategory (by regarding sets as discrete spaces).
 The inclusion $\Sets\to\Spc$ admits a left adjoint $\pi_0:\Spc\to\Sets$ which preserves finite products.
 If $x,y$ are two objects in an $\infty$-category $\mC$, we write $\Map_{\mC}(x,y)\in\Spc$ for the space of maps from $x$ to $y$.
 (We use this notation even if $\mC$ is an ordinary category, in which case this space is discrete.)
 All functors are understood in the $\infty$-categorical setting (and therefore are derived).
 Let $\on{Fun}(\mC,\mD)$ denote the $\infty$-category of functors between two $\infty$-categories $\mC$ and $\mD$.
+Let $\Delta$ be the (ordinary) simplex category.
 We refer to \cite{Lu1} for foundations of $\infty$-categories.